jj5/kickass-crypto/README.md

 * prefix with JSON data length
 * pad with random data
 * encrypt with AES-256-GCM using the OpenSSL library
-* concatenate authentication tag, initialization vector, and cipher text
+* concatenate initialization vector, cipher text, and authentication tag
 * encode as base64
 * prefix with data-format indicator